skaven81/astronomy-treatises/DSO_Treatise.md

 From the SEDS site:

-[quote]
-During the years from 1758 to 1782 Charles Messier, a French astronomer (1730 - 1817), compiled a list of approximately 100 diffuse objects that were difficult to distinguish from comets through the telescopes of the day.
-Discovering comets was the way to make a name for yourself in astronomy in the 18th century -- Messier's first aim was to catalog the objects that were often mistaken for comets.
+> During the years from 1758 to 1782 Charles Messier, a French astronomer (1730 - 1817), compiled a
+> list of approximately 100 diffuse objects that were difficult to distinguish from comets through the
+> telescopes of the day.
+Discovering comets was the way to make a name for yourself in astronomy in
-[/quote]
+> the 18th century -- Messier's first aim was to catalog the objects that were often mistaken for
+> comets.

 One of the great things about the Messier catalog that makes it so popular is that because it was compiled so long ago, on (by today's standards) such primitive telescopes, most of the objects in